Get your own free workspace

 Standard Stuff

 • Appropriate Attire.
-You will need clothing, and no, duct tape won't cut it.
+You will need clothing, and you must abide by what Georgia Law considers decent attire.

 • Highlighters, pens and pencils for marking up the Pocket Program, Daily Dragon, or general note taking.
 Post-its can be handy for this too.